Jelly Roll Just Exposed a MAJOR Gun Rights Problem in America

 Why is Jelly Roll seeking a pardon from Governor Bill Lee?

-Jelly Roll is seeking a pardon from Tennessee Governor Bill Lee to regain his right to hunt and potentially reduce significant annual security costs associated with his lifetime firearm ban.
+Jelly Roll is seeking a pardon from Tennessee Governor Bill Lee to legally regain his Second Amendment rights, which would allow him to hunt and potentially reduce significant annual security costs he incurs due to his firearm ban.

-What is the constitutional argument for restoring felon gun rights?
+What is the constitutional argument for restoring gun rights to non-violent felons?

-The argument centers on the Second Amendment's 'shall not be infringed' clause, suggesting that once an individual has paid their debt to society, their fundamental rights should be restored, reflecting the American ideal of second chances.
+The argument centers on the 'shall not be infringed' clause of the Second Amendment and the principle of redemption.
+Proponents believe that once an individual has paid their debt to society, their fundamental rights should be restored, reflecting the ideal of second chances.

 Related News